About the Lora Romero First Book Prize

 - Aliyyah Abdur-Rahman (Chair), Department of American Studies, Brown University, Box 1892, 71 George Street, Providence, RI 02912 (firstname.lastname@example.org)

 - Evren Savci, Women’s, Gender, and Sexuality Studies, Yale University, P.O.
 Box 208319, 100 Wall Street, New Haven, CT 06520-8319 (email@example.com)

 - Harrod J. Suarez, Department of English, Oberlin College, 10 N. Professor Street, Oberlin, OH 44074 (firstname.lastname@example.org)

 When is the deadline: March 1

 *A special note for presses: If you’re submitting multiple books for consideration, you must process each nomination separately via the online submission form.
-Books can be mailed together but still must be distributed to each committee member.
+Books can be mailed together but one copy of each book still must be sent to each committee member.

 - 2016: Simone Browne, Dark Matters: On the Surveillance of Blackness (Duke University Press, 2015)